Boltz YAML Combiner¶

 Important Notes¶

-- Chain ID uniqueness: All chain IDs across all sequences must be unique.
-The node will raise an error if duplicates are detected.
+- Unique chain IDs: All chain IDs across all sequences must be unique.
+The node will fail if duplicates are found.

 Troubleshooting¶

-- Error: Ligand must have either 'smiles' or 'ccd' (not both): Provide only one of these fields in ligand entries.
+- Error: Ligand must have 'smiles' or 'ccd': Provide exactly one of these fields for ligand entries; remove the other.